dkhalesi/StarWars/README.md

 # Star Wars Trivia
 In a metaverse far far away...
 A Star Wars super fan has to prepare for their weekly trivia night.
-Here is the tool that will help you unlock supreme Star Wars knowledge that will send your opponents to another dimension!
+Here is the tool that will help you unlock supreme Star Wars knowledge that will send your opponents to another galaxy!

 # How it Works